Appendix A: Discrimination, Harassment, and Sexual Misconduct Grievance Procedures

 a.
 Content.
 The investigator will produce a written report of findings, which will include a list of those interviewed and copies of additional material referenced.
 The investigator will not decide whether an alleged violation occurred; that determination is reserved for the adjudication panel.
 Rather, the investigative report summarizes and analyzes the relevant information uncovered through the investigation, referencing any supporting interviews and/or statements.

 b.
 Distribution of Draft to the College.
 The AVP will review the report and may request that additional information be gathered.
 They will also ensure that the draft report does not contain material that is deemed to be inadmissible.
 Information that is irrelevant, is protected from disclosure by law, or references a party’s prior sexual history or sexual predisposition may be deemed inadmissible.
 Inadmissible information will be redacted or removed.

 c.
 Distribution of Draft to Parties.
 The AVP will then share the report and referenced materials with the parties.
+In cases involving allegations of sexual misconduct, both parties will also have an opportunity to inspect and review evidence obtained as part of the investigation that is directly related to the allegations raised in the complaint.
 The complainant and respondent each have 15 days following receipt to write a response, if they wish to do so.
 The AVP will review responses of the parties to ensure that they do not contain material that is deemed to be inadmissible, and the approved responses will then be shared with the investigator for consideration before submitting the final investigative report.
 In their responses, the parties may request that further information be gathered, including identifying additional individuals for the investigator to speak to, which the investigator will pursue at their discretion.

 d.
 Final Report.
 The AVP will review the final report to ensure that it does not contain inadmissible information and will then make a second determination as to whether the alleged behavior is within the purview of the Policy.